-The list of homely medicines selected for purchase should be reviewed regularly by the care home and individuals' GP/s, and other healthcare professionals such as pharmacists should be consulted for advice where necessary.
+The list of homely medicines selected for purchase should be reviewed regularly by the care home and a healthcare professional such as pharmacist or GP should be consulted for advice where necessary.

 Each individual must be assessed individually for suitability for each remedy.
 This should include the medicine and the indication for which it will be used and the health of the individual.
 A record that this assessment has taken place should be made and kept in the personalised individual's medication profile.
 See Appendix B Homely Remedies Authorisation Sheet